Test data modules

 After you've added your information, Tosca Cloud adds a new Column line.
 To update another column in the same data source, simply fill out the new line.

-Defining that you want to reuse data.
+Define that you want to reuse data.

 This example test case performs the following actions: